 Answer: One denomination believes Satan was cast out of heaven in 1914 A.D. when World War I started!
 This is, however, clearly not true.
 Though it was a pivotal year in world history, the great tribulation did not start at that time nor did the Second Coming occur.
-God's adversary Satan, who is also the enemy of all mankind, was removed from heaven many years prior to 1914.
+God's adversary Satan, who is also the enemy of all mankind, was removed from his presence many years prior to 1914.

 One foundational verse that gives us a period for when Satan was cast out of heaven is in the Scriptural reference you wrote about in your question.
 The context of the statement is that the seventy men the Lord sent out on a gospel training mission had returned to him.
 The first recorded thing they said to him was, "Lord, even the demons are subject to us . . ."
 (Luke 10:17).